Exploding Kittens

-Exploding Kittens is a casual dedicated deck card game designed by Matthew Inman of The Oatmeal webcomic, Elan Lee and Shane Small, and first published by The Oatmeal in 2015.
+Exploding Kittens is a casual dedicated deck card game designed by Matthew Inman of The Oatmeal webcomic, Elan Lee and Shane Small, and first published in 2015.
 Beginning as a Kickstarter project seeking US$10,000 in crowdfunding, it exceeded its goal in eight minutes.

 On January 27, 2015, after seven days, it passed 103,000 backers, setting the record for the most backers in Kickstarter history.
 At completion on February 19, 2015, it had US$8,782,571 in pledges by 219,382 backers.
 The campaign ended as the fourth most-funded campaign on the crowdfunding site.

 The first playtest of Exploding Kittens was recorded on YouTube by Smosh Games, who had the first deck.
 Delivery to backers started in late July 2015; all backers received the game by September 2015.

 Gameplay

 All cards are put into a deck, except for the Defuse and Exploding Kitten cards.
-The deck is shuffled and each player draws four cards and takes a Defuse card (but in the newer version with extension packs you each draw seven cards and a Defuse card).
+The deck is shuffled and each player draws four cards and takes a Defuse card (but in the newer version with extension packs each player draws seven cards and a Defuse card).
 The Exploding Kitten cards are then shuffled back into the deck so that the number of Exploding Kitten cards in the deck is one less than the number of players.
 The remaining Defuse cards are then also put back in the deck.
 A turn order is decided upon any trivial condition.

 Each player may then play as many cards from their hand as they like on their turn, or choose not to do so, before drawing a card.
 Players are not to tell any other player what cards are in their hand.
 Played cards are put into a discard pile.

 If a player draws an Exploding Kitten card, they must show it immediately and they are out of the game unless they have a Defuse card.
 The last player still in the game wins.